How do we survive long flights?

 Unless you are one of those really rare and really weird people who love nothing better than a nice long flight chances are you dread the thought of flying in an aluminum tube for 10 to 15 hours.
 You aren’t alone.
 Most of us dread prolonged habitation of an airplane.

-We do have a lot of experience with these sort of things, and we’re here to help you survive, and even thrive after, your next long flight.
+We do have a lot of experience with these sort of things, and we’re here to help you survive and perhaps even thrive after your next long flight.
 So never fear, brave traveler, we have a whole bunch of tips to help you survive that hellish long haul flight.